 The exterior and interior both have an aesthetic I love – a modern yet clean appearance.
 The exterior should be stealthier when parking it in public places, and the interior will serve as a blank slate to decorate to my tastes.

-After reaching out to a few dealers to compare prices and features, I purchased my van from Sunshine State RVs in Gainesville, Florida, flying solo one-way from East Tennessee to buy it and drive it 500 miles home.
-It was a fantastic experience.
-I initially chose them as a dealer for their selection and focus on Class B’s, then they wowed me with stellar customer service.
+After reaching out to a few dealers to compare prices and features, I purchased my van from Sunshine State RVs in Gainesville, Florida, after flying solo one-way from East Tennessee to buy it and drive it 500 miles home.
+It was a fantastic experience!
+I initially chose them as a dealer for their selection and focus on Class B’s, then they wowed me with stellar customer service too.
 They answered all my questions promptly at every step of the way, picked me up at the Gainesville airport, walked me through everything in my van in detail, and I left there feeling like a new member of their family.
-If you’re in the market for a class B, give Sunshine State RV a call or email, and tell them (especially Nick) that I sent you! 🙂
+If you’re in the market for a class B, give Sunshine State RVs a call or email, and tell them (especially Nick) that I sent you! 🙂